sparkflows/sparkflows-docs/docs/jupyter-guide/jupyter-lab/installation.rst

 To install JupyterLab for Python in the Ubuntu environment, you need to have Python and pip available.

-Use the command below to install JupyterLab:"
+Use the command below to install JupyterLab:

 Use below command to install Jupyter lab: ::